Graham-Hayes/AC-Ink-Integration/README.md

 ### Number of Sounds

 If you play and sound FX from the Ink script then you attach them here.
 Input the number of sounds you will use and link accordingly.

+## Third Party: Ink: Check Visit Count

+Another action in the package lets you check the visit count of a knot/stitch.
+It's located in Third Party and Ink: Check Visit Count

+It has the following fields:

+### Knot/Stitch

+The name of the knot or stitch to check.

+### Condition

+The operation to perform, either eqauls to, not equals, greater than or less than.

+### Number

+The number to compare with.

+### Condition Met/Not Met

+The flow of the action list continues based of the result of this action.

 ## ACInkIntegration class